selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 Manipulate geographical data with GDAL/OGR (Giuseppe Amatulli).

+Recorded lecture can be found [here](https://gatesfoundation.zoom.us/rec/share/ecnFNieT4fQj_KpbF_pV-koi-0qQOudWtw2N1IieBNmY_O6KxnA4UKDkIQeEm-Kh.m_6HmUC4mdodvR8Y).
+Please check your email for the pass-code (it will be the same pass-code for all recordings).

 [View recorded lecture starting from 42:18](https://youtu.be/Yy5UaCOvuYo) before the QA session at 4PM.

 This section introduces data manipulation for geospatial data processing on the command line using [GDAL & OGR](https://gdal.org/) libraries.

 * [GDAL/OGR](http://www.spatial-ecology.net/docs/build/html/GDAL/gdal_osgeo.html)  for raster and vector analysis.
 	* GDAL commands.
 [Recorded lecture: 42:18 - 1:46:40](https://youtu.be/Yy5UaCOvuYo)